LibrariesHacked/librarieshacked.github.io/_posts/2021-10-25-freedom-of-information.md

 In September I raised a Freedom of Information (FOI) request to UK library services, with a couple of queries.

-1. Do you complete annual library statistics to be sent to CIPFA, and have these been done for financial year 2020/2021?
+1. Do you complete annual library statistics that you send to CIPFA, and have these been done for financial year 2020/2021?
-2. If so, please provide the data that you compiled in machine-readable format.
+2. If so, please provide the data in machine-readable format.

 Here's how annual public library statistics currently work.

 1. Library services compile data into a spreadsheet each financial year, from various library sources
 2. These spreadsheets are sent to CIPFA by the end of July
-3. CIPFA work on the data, with reports for corporate subscribers in December.
+3. CIPFA work on the data, providing reports for corporate subscribers in December.

 <div class="mermaid">
     flowchart LR
+        foi(Freedom of Information)
         subgraph Library service
             direction LR
             lblms[(LMS)]